Tannakization of quasi-categories and monadic descent: Symmetric monoidal stable -categories

-A monoid object in an $\infty$-category corresponds to an $A_{\infty}$ object in the traditional sense.
+A monoid object in an $\infty$-category corresponds to an $A_{\infty}$ object in the operadic context.
 The following defintion comes from the idea of modelling an $A_{\infty}$-monoid as a certain simplicial object.
 This goes back to Segal's notion of $\Gamma$-spaces.